ScilifelabDataCentre/pathogens-portal/content/english/support_services/general_data_repository.md

 ## General data repositories

-Most life science data types can be published as raw or processed data in repositories at the EMBL-EBI.
+Most life science data types can be published as raw or processed data in repositories at the [EMBL-EBI](https://www.ebi.ac.uk) as described under [Data types](https://covid19dataportal.se/data_types/).
 When no archive is suitable, use a general purpose repository such as [Figshare](https://figshare.com) or [Zenodo](https://zenodo.org).
 This includes documents, presentations, figures, protocols, or other information that you want to make public at any stage in the research process.
+A publication here is permanent, and provides a Digital Object Identifier, DOI.

 SciLifeLab supports Covid-19 related data to be published in the [SciLifeLab Data Repository](https://scilifelab.figshare.com).